ŠK Slovan Bratislava

-ŠK Slovan Bratislava ([ˈslɔʋam ˈbracislaʋa], "Bratislava Slav") is a football club based in Bratislava, Slovakia, that plays in the Slovak Super Liga.
+ŠK Slovan Bratislava ([ˈslɔʋam ˈbracislaʋa], "Bratislava Slavs") is a professional football club based in Bratislava, Slovakia, that plays in the Slovak First Football League.
 Founded as I. ČSŠK Bratislava in 1919, the club changed its name to Slovan Bratislava in 1953.
 Slovan is the most successful team in Slovakia with the most titles in both league and cup in the country.

 Slovan Bratislava became the first and so far only club in Slovakia as well as former Czechoslovakia to win one of the European cup competitions, the Cup Winners' Cup when they defeated FC Barcelona in the final in Basel in 1969.
-The club also supplied seven players to the victorious UEFA Euro 1976 Czechoslovakia.
+The club also supplied seven players to the victorious Czechoslovakia team of UEFA Euro 1976.